 - Travel costs in the West Dorset, East Devon and South Somerset area.

 Living funerals are typically planned weeks or months in advance of a person’s death.
 Every person and circumstance is different and I am guided by the individual or family members about when, and for how long we should meet.
-My fee is £280, which includes our meetings and the funeral service, as outlined above.
+My fee starts at £350, which includes our first meeting and the funeral service, as outlined above.

-Celebrations of life and memorial services are longer and more complex.
+Memorial services are longer and more complex.
 They involve extra planning and more liaison with the different people involved.
-My fee is £350, which includes:
+My fee starts at £400, which includes:

 - Face-to-face meeting with you, for up to 2 hours